abcxyzi/RadCharSSL/README.md

 - 512 I/Q samples per frame
 - 0.3 μs in temporal resolution

-RadChar contains several sizes provided in `.h5` files.
-The baseline dataset is RadChar-Baseline which is given by `RadChar-Baseline.h5`.
-It can be downloaded from: https://github.com/abcxyzi/RadChar
+RadChar is available in multiple sizes, provided as .h5 files.
+The baseline dataset, RadChar-Baseline (RadChar-Baseline.h5), can be downloaded from: https://github.com/abcxyzi/RadChar.

-We introduce several RadChar variants to support self-supervised pre-training, few-shot fine-tuning, and model evaluation in our paper, these include:
+To support self-supervised pre-training, few-shot fine-tuning, and model evaluation in our paper, we introduce several RadChar variants:

-- RadChar-SSL - this is used for pre-training only
+1. RadChar-SSL - a newly introduced dataset used exclusively for pre-training.
-- RadChar-nShot - this is used for few-shot fine-tuning only, where n = 1, 5, 10
-- RadChar-Eval - this is used for evaluation only

-RadChar-SSL is a new dataset.
-RadChar-nShot and RadChar-Eval were created from a random 90-10 train-test split of RadChar-Baseline, respectively.

-### RadChar-Eval 💾

-RadChar-Eval is created from the 10% split of RadChar-Baseline.
-This is used as the evaluation dataset (i.e., test-set) in our paper.

-RadChar-Eval can be downloaded from: `download link will be made available soon`

-### RadChar-nShot 💾

-RadChar-nShot contains three small-scale datasets used for few-shot fine-tuning.
-These datasets were created from the 90% split of RadChar-Baseline.
+2. RadChar-nShot - three small-scale datasets (n = 1, 5, 10) for few-shot fine-tuning, uniquely sampled from 90% of RadChar-Baseline.
+3. RadChar-Eval - the evaluation dataset (i.e., test set), created from the remaining 10% of RadChar-Baseline.

-RadChar-nShot can be downloaded from:
+RadChar-SSL and its parts can be downloaded from [Kaggle](https://www.kaggle.com/datasets/abcxyzi/radcharssl-mlsp-2025).
-- 1-shot: `download link will be made available soon`
-- 5-shot: `download link will be made available soon`
-- 10-shot: `download link will be made available soon`

-### RadChar-SSL 💾

-RadChar-SSL is a new synthetic RadChar-like dataset generated for self-supervised pre-training only.
-This dataset does not contain class annotations.

-RadChar-SSL contains 500,000 frames, with the same characteristics as RadChar-Baseline:
-- 5 classes
-- 41 SNR levels (-20 to 20 dB with a 1 dB resolution)
-- 512 I/Q samples per frame
-- 0.3 μs in temporal resolution

-## RadioML (Comm Data) 📂
+## RadioML (Comm Data)

 RadioML 2018.01A (**RadioML**) is a dataset created by [DeepSig Inc](https://www.deepsig.ai/).
 This dataset was introduced in [Over-the-Air Deep Learning Based Radio Signal Classification](https://ieeexplore.ieee.org/document/8267032), published in the 2017 IEEE Journal of Selected Topics in Signal Processing.